My Main Interest

 My Three Hats

-- I am interested in mouse models of neurological and psychiatric conditions.
+- I am interested early biomarkers for neurological and psychiatric conditions.
 One of my goals is identifying sensitive biomarkers to track disease progression, and response to treatment.
 I am therefore exploring new and exciting, mostly MR imaging protocols, and contrasts.
 My second goal is to integrate imaging biomarkers at different scales, and across modalities, including behavior.
-I greatly enjoy this quest with mentorship from Drs G Allan Johnson, Carol A Colton , and William C. Wetsel
+I have greatly enjoyed this quest with Drs G Allan Johnson, Carol A Colton , and William C. Wetsel, and many other collaborators.

 I am director of the Core E for the P41 resource grant where Dr. G Allan Johnson is PI.
 Wearing this hat makes me focus on visual informatics, help developing atlases, and efficient image processing pipelines for segmentation, classification and voxel based statistical analyses.
 We aim for using high performance computing.
 I have the great joy of collaborating with the other cores of the center in this position.
 At the end we really like to show our images to the world so we are developing these tools using high graphic performance systems.
 Here is an older example, developed in collaboration with Brooks Adcock, which can be downloaded from https://www.incf.org/newsroom/stories/virtual-mouse-brain-for-ipad and is available from iTunes: Virtual Mouse Brain Ipad App